sgarciafer/quotesapi/README.md

 <h2>Quotes API</h2>
-Quotes API is a Drupal 8 module that allows to serve and manage short sentences and images through an API sorted by taxonomy terms.
+Quotes API is a Drupal 8 module that allow to serve and manage short sentences and images through an API.
+Content is sorted using taxonomy terms.

 The actions that can be performed through the API are Create, Update, Delete.